 Time capsules are great fun to make, hide and find many years down the line.
 It’s dead easy making a family time capsule, all you’ll need is a strong watertight container and a few objects for the capsule.
 Try to pick an object that represents each member of the family, for example a few football stickers, photographs, old toys and maybe even some newspaper cuttings.

-And if your little one is too young for exercise books, we’ve got a range of fun activity books to keep them happy.
-From superheroes to princesses, animals to vehicles – no matter what they’re in to, we’ve got a fun activity book to keep them happy.
-Activity books are brilliant for helping kids get creative whilst improving hand-eye coordination, and many of our books include stickers, colouring-in, doodling, dot-to-dot and tracing.
+And if your little one is too young for exercise books, opt for activity books to keep them happy.
+From superheroes to princesses, animals to vehicles – no matter what they’re in to, activity books are brilliant for helping kids get creative whilst improving hand-eye coordination.